Sahil Babayev: Career

 On March 13, 2014, Mr. Babayev was appointed Deputy Minister of Economy and Industry by the Order of the President of the Republic of Azerbaijan and was re-appointed to the same role on January 30, 2016.
 During this period, among other activities, he was a curator of foreign economic policy and trade missions, Export and Investment Promotion Foundation (AZPROMO), the Coordinating Council on Transit Freight, the representative of the Ministry of Economy in the Southern Gas Corridor project, the Chairman of the Supervisory Board of AzerGold CJSC, a member of the Supervisory Board of International Bank of Azerbaijan as well as the Board of Directors of SOCAR Turkey Aegean Oil Refining Complex (the STAR project).

 He was a co-chairman of the Intergovernmental Commissions with Germany, Czech Republic, Slovenia, Argentina and Brazil, co-chairman of the Azerbaijan-Iran Working Group on Financing the Resht-Astara Section of the North-South Corridor, and member of intergovernmental commissions with 19 countries.

-By the Decree of the President of the Republic of Azerbaijan, dated April 21, 2018, he was appointed Minister of Labour and Social Protection of Population of the Republic of Azerbaijan.
+By the Decree of the President of the Republic of Azerbaijan on April 21, 2018, he was appointed as the Minister of Labour and Social Protection of the Population of the Republic of Azerbaijan.
+On February 6, 2025, he was released from this position by the decree of the President.
+By another decree of the President, he was appointed as the Minister of Finance of the Republic of Azerbaijan.